 'A Day At The Races' was released in December 1976 and gave Queen their second no. 1 album, and the #2 single 'Somebody To Love'.
 In January 1977 they began an extensive tour of the USA and Canada, whilst May 1977 saw Queen begin another tour of Europe, featuring a new 'Crown' lighting rig costing £50,000.
 The 'News Of The World' album followed in October 1977, containing the classics 'We Will Rock You' and 'We Are The Champions', which again reached #2 in the singles chart.

 November 11th saw Queen embark on another American tour, before returning to the UK in time for Christmas, with an hour long interview with the band being broadcast on Radio 1 on Christmas Eve.
-February the next year saw them part with their manager, John Reid.
-A short European tour began in April 1978, before work on the next album began.
+On 1 February 1978, Queen parted with their manager, John Reid, while a short European tour began in April, before work on the next album began.
 The first single from that album, 'Bicycle Race', was promoted with a bicycle race featuring 50 naked girls, and public outcry lead to the single's artwork being changed in many countries worldwide.
 Further tours of the USA and Canada began in October, whilst the album Jazz was released in November, featuring a poster of the legendary race.
 The album's launch party was held in New Orleans, and has since gone down in history.

 The tour of North America finished in late December, before they flew to Europe to begin the European tour which began in January 1979.
 During this tour they recorded many concerts and set about working on their first live album, which they produced at Mountain Studios in Montreux, which they liked so much they eventually bought.
 They flew out to Japan in April 1979 for another tour, and in June approached the All England Lawn Tennis Club to play a concert on Wimbledon's centre court, but permission was refused.
 'Live Killers', the first live album, was released in June, reaching no. 3 in the charts.
 Queen also began work on their next album in June.